 In collaboration with the authors and series editors, Stockholm University Press publishes in the humanities, social sciences and natural sciences.

 How the University Library works with open access

 The University Library has for many years worked actively for increased open access.

-As part of that work, researchers at Stockholm University do not have to pay to publish in a large number of open access journals, as costs are financed centrally by the University Library.
+As a result, researchers at Stockholm University do not have to pay to publish open access in a large number of journals, as costs are financed centrally by the University Library.